Farm Labor and Mexico’s Export Produce Industry

 The first phase of the study will develop production and marketing profiles of selected Mexican commodities exported to the United States, including tomatoes, asparagus, cucumbers, squash, bell peppers, avocados, and berries.
 These profiles will summarize costs of production, including methods of recruiting workers and wages and working conditions, and packing and marketing channels.
 The second phase of the study will involve interviews with 300 workers employed in each commodity and focus groups with stakeholders, including employers, workers, government agencies, and NGOs.

 The data and analysis will establish a clear understanding of labor recruitment and employment in Mexico’s export-oriented produce industry and generate recommendations to improve transparency and to reduce the risk of worker abuse.
-The project began in October 2017 and will conclude by October 2019.
-For further information, please contact Philip Martin at firstname.lastname@example.org and Rachel Schmidtke (email@example.com) from the Wilson Center.
+The project began in October 2017 and will conclude in December 2020.
+For further information, please contact Philip Martin at firstname.lastname@example.org and Angela Robertson at email@example.com from the Wilson Center.